miacchavez/miacchavez.github.io/index.md

     <h1>Hi, I’m <span>Mia Chavez</span>.</h1>
     <p>
       I’m a <strong>Biomedical and Mechanical Engineering</strong> student at
-      <strong>Colorado State University</strong>, graduating in 2027 with a Business Minor and Entrepreneurship Certificate.
+      <strong>Colorado State University</strong>, graduating in 2027 with a Business Administration Minor and Entrepreneurship Certificate in the Scott Scholars and Honors Programs.
 My passion lies in combining technical engineering, design thinking, and social impact to create human-centered innovations.
     </p>

     <p>